Liquidity as Infrastructure in Emerging Markets

 Stablecoins reduce the volatility of assets in payments and savings, but they do not automatically solve the execution problem.
 Users still need to acquire and dispose of stablecoins at predictable pricing.
 When this conversion is unreliable, stablecoins behave like “walled-garden dollars,” accessible only at punitive spreads, or only through informal channels.
 This is why the liquidity provider’s role is foundational: market makers are effectively the “FX desk” for the digital dollar economy in corridors where bank FX is expensive or slow.

 The macro backdrop supports this framing.
-A BIS empirical study of cross-border crypto flows (2017–2024) finds cross-border volumes peaking around $2.6T in 2021, with stablecoins accounting for close to half the volume, and highlights transactional motives for stablecoins and low-value transfers, including a strong association with higher traditional remittance costs.
+Recent BIS analysis highlights that cross-border crypto and stablecoin flows remain structurally significant, with stablecoins accounting for a large share of transaction volume and showing strong correlation with regions where traditional remittance costs are high.
 In parallel, the IMF’s stablecoin research emphasises that stablecoin cross-border flows have become sizable and that stablecoin usage patterns vary widely by region; it also estimates cross-border stablecoin payment flows on the order of about $1.5T in a recent measurement frame, with EMDE corridors featuring prominently.

 For a market maker, these findings translate into an operational thesis: liquidity is the control surface that determines whether “stablecoin adoption” expresses as consumer benefit (lower costs, faster settlement) or as rent extraction (wide spreads, fragile access).